 To help protect employees from infection and keep businesses open, employers should do their bit and encourage their workers to get tested and self-isolate in the event of a positive result.

-To help reduce the risk of transmission, from 28 September 2020, individuals are legally required to self-isolate for ten days if they test positive for coronavirus or are identified as close contacts of someone who has tested positive.
-In addition, employers are also required by law to not allow staff who have been instructed to self-isolate to come into work.
-Businesses that are reasonably believed to be in breach of this requirement, could be issued with a Fixed Penalty Notice (FPN).
+To help reduce the risk of transmission, from 28 September 2020, individuals are legally required to self-isolate if they test positive* for coronavirus or are identified by NHS Test and Trace as close contacts of someone who has tested positive.
+If someone has been notified by the NHS COVID-19 app to self-isolate and they apply for the Test and Trace Support Payment, they will also be legally required to self-isolate.

 Businesses should take into account that self-isolation may be challenging for certain employees as they might face financial hardship and other challenges due to their inability to attend work.
 To enable staff to follow the self-isolation rules, employers should consider the following actions.